Macrometacorp/docs/docs/photoniq/vwrs/waitingroom.md

 ```

 - avg_waiting_time: The average time users spend in the virtual waiting room before being granted access to the origin service (in milliseconds).
-- backoff_interval: Indicates the interval in seconds after which the EdgeWorker should call the status API call to the vwrs server.
-This is used to reduce server load.
+- backoff_interval: The time interval (in seconds) for refreshing the queue position in the waiting room.
 - position: The client's current position in the waiting room.
 - queue_depth: Total number of users present in the waiting room.
 - rate_limit: The rate limit for the domain.
 The maximum users per second allowed to reach the origin.